 I’m usually not this harsh in my posts but today I just couldn’t stand what I was reading.
 In three emails from different women—all seemingly devastated by the actions of her man and asking for relationship advice, I felt frustrated.
 Why?

-Because while I feel for these women, I want to tell them all to get a grip, take a deep breath, pull your shoulders back, pick your head up high and move the hell on!
+Because while I feel for these women, I want to give them this relationship advice: “Is this kind of treatment what you think you deserve?!”
+Have your standards gotten so low that this behavior is something you are willing to tolerate?
+I want to tell them to take a deep breath, pull your shoulders back, pick your head up high and move the hell on!
 In other words, you deserve better!

-Here are excerpts of the emails, followed by my comments and advice.
+Here are excerpts of the emails, followed by my comments and relationship advice.

 1. He is still having sex with me even though he has a girlfriend.

 What I want to know is, why are YOU still having sex with HIM??
 He has a girlfriend.
 Is that OK with you?
 I can’t imagine that you enjoy feeling badly about yourself, which is the only thing that comes from sleeping with a man who has a girlfriend.
 Oh wait, I forgot low self-esteem, sadness, lack of self-love and lack of self-confidence.

 Those things also come from sleeping with a man who has a girlfriend.
 Don’t you feel like you deserve better?
 When did it become OK to settle and rationalize that sleeping with a cheater is acceptable?
 Please have the dignity to stop sleeping with him and realize that there are so many men out there who want to be in a monogamous relationship, and that you deserve to be with one of those men.
 If your response is, “Well, Jackie, where are they?
 I can’t meet any normal people,” then I say it’s because your mind is blocked because you are sleeping with someone.